-Just recently I signed up for another Craftsy class, Ann Petersen's Beyond Basic Machine Quilting.
-I really liked her teaching style in the other class of hers I took, and after I read Sandy's review of the class I made my mind up to give it a try.
+Just recently I signed up for another Craftsy class, Beyond Basic Machine Quilting.
+I really liked the teaching style in the other Ann Petersen class I took, and after I read Sandy’s review of the class I made my mind up to give it a try.

 It’s going pretty well.
 I’m in the midst of the class free motion quilting sampler project and things are improving rather than getting worse.
 I’ve just finished adding in the major elements, and the next lesson is on embellishing the quilting (with more quilting, that is, rather than embellishment with other stuff).